weshinsley/wct-games/sc5-rib/README.md

 ## Audio

-Epic music in DSIK - and also some sound effects produced by Wes and his flatmates in London.
+Epic music in [DSIK](../LIBS/DSIK) - and also some sound effects produced by Wes and his flatmates in London.
 DosBox wires up the sound card quite well.
-Run SETUP.EXE, and choose Sound Blaster, I/O Port 220, IRQ 7 and DMA 1.
+Run `SETUP.EXE`, and choose Sound Blaster, I/O Port 220, IRQ 7 and DMA 1.
 (The defaults)

 ## The Level Editor

-You can edit levels 21 onwards in the RIBENA.DAT file.
-Run RIBEDIT.EXE and use the following keys...
+You can edit levels 21 onwards in the `RIBENA.DAT` file.
+Run `RIBEDIT.EXE` and use the following keys...

 * **1** - Choose berry colour.
 * **2** - What do berries do when you hit them:
   * **explode**: fall out of the sky.